 Grief is the powerful and painful reaction that humans experience in the aftermath of a profound loss.

-The death of a loved one is perhaps the most common cause of grief.
-But this isn’t the only experience that can prompt people to grieve.
-Other sources include the death of a pet, the end of a relationship, and the loss of a job.
-In each of these cases, the loss of someone or something important triggers the onset of grief.
+The death of a loved one is the most common cause of grief but not the only thing that can set off grief.
+Other causes of grief include the death of a pet, the end of a relationship, or the loss of a job.
+In each case, losing someone or something triggers the onset of grief.

 The Link Between Grief and Substance Abuse

 Several studies have explored various aspects of the link between grief and substance abuse.
-One study in Frontiers in Psychology, found an association among complex grief, poor coping skills, and substance use disorders.
-Another study in the August 2019 edition of the Journal of Substance Abuse Treatment found “evidence of a positive relationship between complicated grief and substance misuse.”
+One study in Frontiers in Psychology found an association among complex grief, poor coping skills, and substance use disorders.
+Another study in the August 2019 edition of the Journal of Substance Abuse Treatment found evidence of a positive relationship between complicated grief and substance misuse.

-Ways Grief Can Lead to Substance Abuse
+How Grief Leads to Substance Abuse

-Using Drugs and Alcohol to Cope
+Using Drugs and Alcohol to Cope With Grief

-Dealing With Grief Without Substance Abuse
+Grief Without Substance Abuse